shahen94/react-native-switch/README.md

     switchLeftPx={2} // denominator for logic when sliding to TRUE position.
 Higher number = more space from RIGHT of the circle to END of the slider switchRightPx={2} // denominator for logic when sliding to FALSE position.
-Higher number = more space from LEFT of the circle to BEGINNING of the slider switchWidthMultiplier={2} // multipled by the `circleSize` prop to calculate total width of the Switch />
+Higher number = more space from LEFT of the circle to BEGINNING of the slider switchWidthMultiplier={2} // multipled by the `circleSize` prop to calculate total width of the Switch switchBorderRadius={30} // Sets the border Radius of the switch slider.
+If unset, it remains the circleSize.
+  />
 )
 ```